cs1302uga/cs1302-hw04/README.md

 1. Make sure that all Java files pass the `checkstyle` audit.

 1. Since we've added a new class to our project, it's a good idea to save our work using Git.
+   In this step, you will do your first commit to your local git repository (on the Odin server) so that you (and the instructors/TAs) can see what you've done.
+For now, think of a commit as saving a snapshot of your progress in the exercise.
+We will use many additional features of git in future tutorials and exercises.
+These features include, but are not limited to, creating multiple development branches, rolling back to a previous snapshot (version of the code), and collaborating with teammates.

    Check the status of your local copy of the repository using the following command:

    ```